richgel999/uap_resources/oescsler.md

 succumb to the manipulations of the powerful corporate element.
 Public opinion and the perception of concepts are the product of repetitous exposure to mass media, easily manipulated by the corporate controllers.
-Th rough a variety of mass media, especially movies and television specials, we are slowly being acclimated to the prospect of an extraterrestrial presence.
-The news media, print and broddcast,

-have become another viable avenue for information and disinformation as the public debates the existence of the issue.
+Through a variety of mass media, especially movies and television specials, we are slowly being acclimated to the prospect of an extraterrestrial presence.
+The news media, print and broadcast, have become another viable avenue for information and disinformation as the public debates the existence of the issue.
 Currently the favored sensitization technique is through the use of television commercials.
 It's all part of a means to an end.
-The eventual result is a gradual growing of public awareness of the physical reality of the
+The eventual result is a gradual growing of public awareness of the physical reality of the phenomenon.

-phenomenon.
 The best way of avoiding culture shock from massive changes resulting from any societal phenomenon or scientific breakthrough is to take it one step at a time.